 Life may get pretty boring if you strictly adhere to this model and strive for perfection.
-I’d suggest that you aim to use the ANTI food model as a tool to change your personal relationship with food and eat to a degree of health that you’re comfortable with and that helps you reach your goals.
+For this reason, I’d suggest that you aim to use the ANTI food model as a tool to change your personal relationship with food and eat to a degree of health that you’re comfortable with and that helps you reach your goals.

 You can be a long way from perfect and still ride off into the sunset with all of your goals achieved.
 But with that said, everything has tradeoffs.
 The more you venture into the gray area, the more murky your ability to be successful is going to become.

 PREFACE #2: What’s ANTI for you might not be ANTI for me.
 Eating healthy looks different for everyone.

 Food is personal.
 That’s why diets have such a high failure rate and it’s why Total Body Reboot is focused on helping you reboot the connection between your body, your brain, and your food.
 The one-size-fits-all model is dead.